 - McKinsey research documents how one bank achieved a $2.3 billion lift in customer spend through consistent brand experience

-- Same research showed a 28-percentage-point increase in customer satisfaction
+- The same research showed a 28-percentage-point increase in customer satisfaction

 - Consistency builds recognition and trust across all customer interactions